 The San Mateo County Emergency Medical Services (EMS) Agency encourages the placement of Automatic External Defibrillators (AED) in the community.
 Shopping centers, office buildings, golf courses, movie theaters, community centers, and school campuses are just a few examples of where AEDs may be located.

 Q: Where can I learn how to operate an Automatic External

 A: Training programs should meet the standards of the American Heart Association or American Red Cross.
 Contact these two organizations for information about training programs.
 There are many courses available within the community.
 Most of the courses are four hours in length and will include CPR and AED.

 A: There are many vendors of AEDs.
 Please visit The American Heart Association website for more information.

 A: California law requires that the purchaser of an AED notify the local EMS Agency.
 This is so that we will know where AEDs are placed within the community.
-You can complete the form by downloading it and faxing it to us at firstname.lastname@example.org.
+You can complete the form by downloading it (PAD Notification Form) and emailing it to us at firstname.lastname@example.org.

 - Senate Bill No. 658, Automated external defibrillators

 - Assembly Bill No. 1719, Pupil instruction: cardiopulmonary resuscitation

 - Health Club Automatic External Defibrillation (AED) Use Report (NEW - 2/2015)